 Weather plays a major role in mosquito activity.
-In 2021, the high temperatures remained consistant (for the most part) than in 2021 for the beginning of the season, then increased.
-A noticable increase in larval activity started closer to the mid/late March 2021.
-While the CVCD Board of Trustees approved an early start to the 2021 season, treatments did not begin until the second week of March.
+In 2022, the high temperatures remained consistant (for the most part) than in 2021 for the beginning of the season, then increased.
+A noticable increase in larval activity started closer to the mid/late March 2022.
+The CVCD Board of Trustees approved an early start to the 2022 season; treatments began the first week of March.
 This provided the District with the tools to be prepared if the season warmed up early, while saving the District funds by not treating until larvae was present, while also reducing the mosquito populations early consider